joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 }

 ```

+A note should be made of the method used to generate the uniform random number $r$, the `int randomUniform(int r0, int r1)` function.
+While it is assumed this number is uniformly distributed, and in fact random, there are a number of factors that make this less than fully accurate (however still sufficient for our needs).
+These include:

+- Low entropy in the random number generator, especially in the lower bits targetted

 To achieve uniform distribution across the space of grid-configurations we used a uniform distribution, indexed contiguously for ease of generation, repeating if there were any coincident samples until the required number of indexes had been generated.